alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-plants-or-plant-products.markdown

 * the layout of your facilities
 * the procedures you’ll follow during experiments

+##Fees

+Licences for plants cost £793.03.

+This fee covers a licence for 5 types of material - you must pay a further £31.20 for each extra type of material.

+Licences for prohibited soil or other organic material cost £572.02.

+APHA will send you an invoice after you apply for a licence using the eDomero system.

 ###What to do with you licence

 When you receive your licence it will have a 'letter of authority' attached to it, you must keep this.